So can crowdfunding save the cash-strapped arts as well?

 The benefits of these alternative structures is that it is much easier to gauge what your audience wants and what will satisfy them since you have already identified thousands of them and now have ways of communicating with them throughout the production process.
 In other words, it’s a lot, lot harder to make a massive flop.

 So, whichever way you look at it, crowdfunding seems likely to soon be very capable of raising the amounts required not just for smaller indie films and games – but also for the higher profile, big budget stuff as well.
-The question is whether this crowdfunding model will be attractive in all cases – and whether it can work across the board.

 For example, it’s perfectly logical that video games can raise larger sums than films at the moment.
 Video gamers typically get many more hours of entertainment from the product, normally pay much more for it than they would for a cinema ticket, and are also likely to be early adopters of web based crowdfunding since, as gamers, they are by definition also users of some sort of computer/tablet/console etc.